 Volunteering in the UK

 The amount of time you dedicate to voluntary work depends on your study, work or family commitments.
-Whether it's just a couple of hours a week, a few of days a month or the entire summer break there is no limit.
-Be realistic and ensure that voluntary work doesn't interfere with your university studies, part-time job or other extracurricular activities.
+Whether it's a couple of hours a week, a few days a month or the entire summer break, there's no limit - but be realistic and ensure that it doesn't interfere with other areas of your life.

-To find voluntary work in the UK, search:
+To find voluntary opportunities in the UK, search:

 - Volunteering Matters